zinkwazi/wspr-zero/README.md

 # WSPR-zero Project

-The WSPR-zero project aims to provide the hardware and software in a cost-effective and ultra-portable solution for transmitting and receiving WSPR signals.
+WSPR-zero provides the components for a cost-effective and ultra-portable Raspberry Pi Zero solution for transmitting and receiving WSPR signals.
 The project brings together various community contributions into an easy-to-install package tailored for the Raspberry Pi Zero, although it is also tested on the Raspberry Pi 3 & 4.

+Designed for portability and low power requirements, this project is perfectly suited for outdoor activities such as backpacking and traveling.

 Enjoy!

--- Greg Lawler K6FTP
+-- Greg Lawler, K6FTP

 ## About WSPR

 **WSPR** (pronounced "whisper") stands for Weak Signal Propagation Reporter.
-The WSPR-zero project empowers radio enthusiasts (nerds?) to transmit low-power signals globally, testing radio wave propagation by bouncing off the ionosphere.
-Designed for portability and efficiency, this project is perfectly suited for outdoor activities such as backpacking and traveling, thanks to its compact size and minimal power requirements.
+WSPR is a digital radio protocol to transmit low-power shortwave signals globally, testing radio wave propagation by bouncing off the ionosphere.

-Adding to the fun, every WSPR transmission ever sent or received—is logged to a massive database and is available for download, providing a great dataset for budding data analysts!

-WSPR-zero’s open-source nature allows users to dive into the Linux-based system, offering hands-on opportunities to tweak both the software and hardware.
-This level of accessibility not only enhances learning but also invites innovation and customization, making it a fun project for tech enthusiasts (nerds?) who love to tinker with technology.

 Each WSPR transmission is 110.6 seconds long.
 This precise duration allows for a slow data rate that enhances the likelihood of reception under weak signal conditions.
 The remaining time within the two-minute interval (about 9.4 seconds) is used as a buffer to ensure that transmissions do not overlap and that there is time for transceivers to switch from transmit to receive mode, and vice versa.

+Adding to the fun, every WSPR transmission ever sent or received—is logged to a massive database and is available for download, providing a great dataset for budding data analysts!

-**Crazy stat:** Each WSPR transmission contains just 40.5 bytes of data at the impressively low rate of 1.46 baud!
+**Fun Fact:** Each WSPR transmission contains just 40.5 bytes of data at the impressively low data rate of 1.46 baud!

-### Required Hardware
+### Requirements

-- Raspberry Pi Zero, Pi 3 or Pi 4 (not yet tested on Pi 5)
+- Raspberry Pi Zero, Pi 3 or Pi 4
-- WSPR-zero or TAPR.org HAT (for transmission)
+- WSPR-zero or TAPR.org Raspberry Pi low pass filter hat for WSPR transmission
-- RTL-SDR USB device (for receiving)
+- RTL-SDR USB device for receiving WSPR signals
 - HDMI dummy load dongle (prevents crashing upon transmission on Raspberry Pi Zero)
 - Antenna of some sort.
 Simple half dipole wire antenna is easy, cheap and works great!
-- Optional: UPS-Lite board for graceful shutdown when external and UPS-Lite batteries expire
+- Optional: UPS-Lite backup battery board for automated graceful shutdown when external power is lost

 ### Raspberry Pi Zero with WSPR-zero Hat
 ![WSPR-zero in action](images/IMG_9252.jpg "WSPR-zero in Action")